kiwix/kiwix-js-pwa/README.md

 ![WikiMed montage](https://user-images.githubusercontent.com/4304337/182706203-eca53649-8dea-44b9-ac4a-b08cc05c4252.png)

 **Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
 The software as well as the content is free for anyone to use.
-It requires an offline ZIM archive
-(which can be downloaded in the app).
-See [Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html) for the latest release of Electron, UWP and NWJS packages.
-There are also two apps that come with content: [WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikimed-uwp.html) and [Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html) (no extra download needed).**
+It requires an offline ZIM archive (which can be downloaded in the app).
+See [Kiwix JS for Windows and Linux] (https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html) for the latest release of Electron, UWP and NWJS packages.
+There are also two apps that come with content: [WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikimed-uwp.html) and [Wikivoyage by Kiwix]
+(https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html) (no extra download needed).**

 *Try this app instantly by opening the installable PWA (Progressive Web App) in your browser at **[pwa.kiwix.org](https://pwa.kiwix.org/)**.
-Get a free ZIM archive to use with it from the [Configuration page](https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.* Once installed or bookmarked, the PWA works offline!
+Get a free ZIM archive to use with it from the [Configuration page] (https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.* Once installed or bookmarked, the PWA works offline!
+[Take a look at our demo](screenshots/Install-PWA.md) that shows you how easy it is to install the PWA.

 This repository is for development of the Kiwix JS app for PWA, Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).
 The latest code is usually on the master branch, but this is used for active development and may be several commits ahead of releases.
-Installable and portable versions for Windows
-(XP/Vista/7/10/11) and Linux (32bit and 64bit) are available from [releases](https://github.com/kiwix/kiwix-js-windows/releases/).
+Installable and portable versions for Windows (XP/Vista/7/10/11) and Linux (32bit and 64bit) are available from [releases] (https://github.com/kiwix/kiwix-js-windows/releases/).
+Unstable [nightly builds](https://download.kiwix.org/nightly/) of the Electron and
-Unstable [nightly builds](https://download.kiwix.org/nightly/) of the Electron and NWJS apps are available together with a [development deployment](https://kiwix.github.io/kiwix-js-windows/), but code may be buggy and change rapidly.
+NWJS apps are available together with a [development deployment](https://kiwix.github.io/kiwix-js-windows/), but code may be buggy and change rapidly.

 This is a lightweight HTML/JavaScript port of the Kiwix Offline Wikipedia (and other Wiki) reader.
 The UWP version targets Windows 10/11 (x86, x64, ARM,